KannonZenetism/the-red-archive/precedence-documentation-and-development-timeline.md

 - "A Brief History of the New Age: Tree of Life or Tree of Knowledge of Good and Evil?"
 (2014): https://zenodo.org/records/17675200

+- "An Exploration of Art, Symbolism, and Architecture of Early Christianity" (2014): https://zenodo.org/records/17704730

 - "Quakers and Gnostics: Inward Light of Intuitive Knowing" (2015): https://zenodo.org/records/17674633

 - "Pagan Yahwism: Archaeology of the Religions of Ancient Israel" (2015): https://zenodo.org/records/17674301